j450h1/keras_tensorflow_on_iris/README.md

 ### Aim

-Our aim is to connect the 4 input features (`Sepal.Length`, `Sepal.Width`, `Petal.Length` and `Petal.Width`) to the correct output class (`setosa` `versicolor` and `virginica`) using an artificial neural network.
+Our aim is to connect the 4 input features (`Sepal.Length`, `Sepal.Width`, `Petal.Length` and `Petal.Width`) to the correct output class (`setosa` `versicolor` and `virginica`) using an ificial neural network.
 For this task, we have chosen the following simple architecture with one input layer with 4 neurons (one for each feature), one hidden layer with 4 neurons and one output layer with 3 neurons (one for each class), all fully connected:

 <img src="img/architecture_visualisation.png" width="500px" style="display: block; margin: auto;" />